 Once students qualify for financial aid, Federal and State regulations require students to meet certain academic standards to be eligible for financial aid programs.
 Satisfactory Academic Progress (SAP) means a student must progress forward in a positive manner and in a specific length of time.
+Although RTI/C's SAP policy is designed to meet Federal and State requirements, all enrolled students are required to follow it regardless of their funding sources or ability to pay.

-How Satisfactory Academic Progress is reviewed
+How Satisfactory Academic Progress Is Reviewed